 First of all, I want to make sure you’re looking at the right review comparison, so let’s talk about what ADT and SimpliSafe have in common.

-- DIY installation: You’ll install both the ADT and the SimpliSafe systems yourself.
+- DIY installation: You can install both the ADT and the SimpliSafe systems yourself, although SimpliSafe now has a professional installation option for $79.

 Now for the differences, which will probably have a huge effect on your buying decision.